Berdychiv: World War I and interwar period

-After the fall of Tsarist Russia, the town was under control of the newly formed Ukrainian People's Republic from 1917 to 1919 (and briefly the Ukrainian State in 1918), before it eventually fell to the communists and was included within Soviet Ukraine in October 1919.
+After the fall of Tsarist Russia, the town was under control of the newly formed Ukrainian People's Republic from 1917 to 1919.
+In early 1918 German troops passed through the city along with Ukrainian forces, including Sich Riflemen, and defeated the Bolsheviks.
+After a short period of time under the rule of Ukrainian State in 1918, Berdychiv eventually fell to the Communists and was included within Soviet Ukraine in October 1919.
 On 26 April 1920, it was the site of a battle in which Poles defeated the Soviets and liberated the city during the Kyiv offensive and Polish–Soviet War.
 Polish troops also liberated dozens of Polish hostages, who were brought by the Soviets to the town from Zhytomyr.
 After another battle, on 7 June 1920, it was lost by the Poles to the Russian 1st Cavalry Army, which then carried out a massacre of hundreds of wounded Polish and Ukrainian soldiers plus Red Cross workers and nuns, who were burned alive in the local hospital.

 In the 1920s, the Yiddish language was officially recognized and, beginning in 1924, the city had a Ukrainian court of law that conducted its affairs in Yiddish.
 In 1923, Berdychiv became the center of the district and district of the same name, and in 1937 it entered the Zhytomyr region.

+By 1926 Jews comprised 55% of Berdychiv's population.
 The Soviet authorities closed most of the town's synagogues by the 1930s.
 All remaining Jewish cultural and educational institutions were suspended in the second half of the 1930s, before the beginning of World War II.

-The communist terror

 The city suffered from the man-made famine Holodomor of 1932-1933.
 In 2008, the National Museum of the Holodomor Genocide published the National Book of Memory of the Victims of the Holodomor of 1932-1933 in Ukraine.
 Zhytomyr region.
 The book has 1116 pages and consists of three sections.
-According to historical records, more than 2490 people died during Holodomor in 1932-1933.
+According to historical records, more than 2,490 people died during Holodomor in 1932-1933.

+In 1936, part of the Polish population was expelled by the Soviets to Kazakhstan.
+By 1939 Berdychiv's population consisted of 66,000 inhabitants.